cartheur/chip-design/novo/tutorials/README.md

 * Copy the existing Cadence libraries: File|Open|Library

-1. Figure out why a simple part footprint, like a C0201 is _not_ part of the basic library that comes with the software?
+1. Figure out why a simple part footprint, like a C0201 -- the package for the common SMA capacitor/resistor -- is _not_ part of the basic library that comes with the software?

 ### Deeper tutorials